Right to Information

 Suo Moto disclosure under section 4 of RTI Act, 2005

-The Right to Information Act 2005 came into force for its enactment from 12th October 2005 to promote transparency and accountability in the working of every public authority in India.
-Under this RTI act, the following information is given on the website of CMLRE.
+The Right to Information Act 2005 came into force from 12th October 2005 to promote transparency and accountability in the working of every public authority in India.
+Under the RTI Act, the following information is given on the website of CMLRE: -

 1. Organization and Function